19. Exchange coupling in a double quantum dot in FD-SOI—Part 2: Exact diagonalization

 print("Two-electron solution found in {} s".format(timer()-t0))

 In addition, we use the default timer of the timeit module to measure the computation time.
-When writing this tutorial, we used roughly 70 threads of a 64-core AMD Ryzen Threadripper 3990X workstation, and completed this part of the calculation in approximately 45 minutes.
+When writing this tutorial, we completed this part of the calculation in approximately 5 minutes on a Lenovo Thinkpad X13 with an 11th Gen Intel Core i7-1185G7 CPU @ 2.40GHz (4 cores, 8 threads) and 16 GB of RAM.
 Because this exchange calculation allows us to concentrate on the two-electron subspace, construction and diagonalization of the many-body Hamiltonian is not a computational bottleneck.
-In fact, almost all the computation time is spent in the calculation of Coulomb integrals, which are well parallelized and for which significant speedups can be otained simply by using a large number of cores.
+In fact, almost all the computation time is spent in the calculation of Coulomb integrals, for which brute-force integration methods would lead to a computational complexity of \(O(N^4)\) for \(N\) basis states.
+In QTCAD, we leverage a filtering technique to drop negligible integrals.
+In the absence of any memory limitations, this approach can achieve a computational complexity of \(O(N^2)\).
+See the many-body SolverParams API reference for more details on how to configure the filtering algorithm and control memory usage.

 Once the many-body problem is solved, we may readily calculate the exchange interaction strength.